bigdelta/bigdelta-browser/README.md

 ```

 ### Manage relations
-Bigdelta automatically manages relationships between anonymous and identified users during tracking.
-However, if your events are related to other workspace objects, you should explicitly define these relationships for each event via `relations`, as shown below:
+Bigdelta automatically adds relationships provided during identification to each tracked event.
+However, if your events are also related to other workspace objects, you should explicitly define these relationships for each event via `relations`, as shown below:
 ```html
 client.track({ event_name: 'My Custom Event', properties: { my_property: 'property_value' }, relations: [{ object_slug: 'invoice', record_id: '63f2164c-2000-4f6c-b377-107368566222' }] });
 ```